 At the federal level Canada has two official languages, but in most cases BC courts only accept court filings in English.
-Criminal matters are the exception, allowing either official language per s.530 of the Criminal Code.
 This is because the official language policy of Canada largely applies to federal services and does not infringe upon each province’s right to decide its own language use.
+However, British Columbia has two exceptions to the English only requirement: criminal matters and divorce matters in the BC Supreme Court.

 - Constitution Acts, 1867 to 1982 – Justice Laws